Top Banks in Singapore

 HSBC is a Hong Kong/British multinational financial institution and is one of the largest banks in the world.
 At present, HSBC maintains over 4000 offices across 70 countries.
-HSBC first set up operations in Singapore in 1877.
+HSBC first set up operations as one of the banks in Singapore in 1877.
 The bank played a key role in the post-World War II reconstruction of Singapore.
 HSBC Singapore is a Qualified Full Bank and offers a comprehensive range of banking and financial services, including retail banking, wealth management, commercial banking, investment banking, private banking, insurance related services, trustee services, securities-related services, and capital markets services.

 Total Assets in 2016: $2,374,000,000,000

 One of the largest commercial banks in India, SBI operates several offices and branches across the world.
 SBI Singapore is a Qualifying Full Bank (QFB) and offers a wide range of services to both individual and corporate customers.
 These include retail banking services, savings and deposit accounts maintained in various currencies, mortgage loan services, insurance services, and asset management.

 Total Profit in 2016: $1,600,000,000

 Barclays is a British multinational financial institution with operations in 40 countries.
 Barclays Singapore office, its biggest in Asia, serves as the regional hub for all its Asian private banking business.